gtarnovan/simple_audit/README.markdown

 Instead of storing audits for all data aggregated by the audited model, you can specify a serializable representation of the model.

   * a helper method is provided to easily display the audit log
-  * the Audit object provides a #delta method which computs the differences between two audits
+  * the Audit object provides a #delta method which computes the differences between two audits

 In a nutshell: